If you’re trying to grow your network or attract clients, keeping up with LinkedIn posts can start to feel like a full-time job. It gets tiring fast.

 How it works:

-- Sign up and connect your LinkedIn account to the dashboard.
+- Sign up and link your LinkedIn account

 Sigma Browser’s AI Agent for Comments